johnrsibert/JonzPandemic/index.md

 ## What's new?

 #### May 2, 2021
-- Added reference line to per percapita prevelence at 0.05 cases per 1000 people to simplify comparisions between areas.
-Very few areas have prevelence this low.
+- Added reference line to per pcapita prevalence at 0.05 cases per 1000 people to simplify comparisons between areas.
+Very few areas have prevalence rates this low.
+- Fix some typo's and add a caveates to the model interpretation.

 #### April 12, 2021
 - Added links to prevalence plots for selected counties.